-First, we have identified many-task, dataflow programs as a highly useful model for many real-world applications, many of which are currently running in Swift.
+First, we have identified many-task, dataflow programs as a highly useful model for many realworld applications, many of which are currently running in Swift.
 We provided projections of exascale parameters for these systems, resulting in requirements for a next-generation task generator.

-Second, we identified the need for a distributed-memory system for the evaluation of the task-generating script.
-We identified the distributed future store as a key component and produced a high performance implementation.
-This involved the development of a dependency processing engine, a scalable data store, and supporting libraries to provide highly scalable data structure and loop processing.
+Second, we identified the need for a distributed-memory system for the evaluation of the taskgenerating script.
+We identified the distributed future store as a key component and produced a highperformance implementation.
+This work involved the development of a data dependency processing engine, a scalable data store, and supporting libraries to provide highly scalable data structure and loop processing.

-Third, we reported the performance results from running the core system features on the SiCortex.
-The results show that the system can achieve the required performance for extreme cases.
+Third, we reported performance results from running the system on the SiCortex and Blue Gene/P. The results show that out system can achieve the required performance for extreme cases.

 While the Turbine execution model is based on the semantics of Swift, it is actually much more general.
-We believe that it is additionally capable of executing the dataflow semantics of languages such as Dryad, CIEL, and PyDFlow, and could thus serve as a prototype for a common execution model for these and similar languages.
+We believe that it is additionally capable of executing the dataflow semantics of languages such as Dryad, CIEL, and PyDFlow and could thus serve as a prototype for a common execution model for these and similar languages.